-The Mountaineers Foundation promotes actions and fosters understanding to inspire conservation within the Salish Sea region.
+The Mountaineers Foundation promotes actions and fosters understanding to inspire conservation from the Rhododendron Preserve to the Salish Sea region.
 We are interested in projects and active programs that preserve and protect environments and living organisms that influence and support the Salish Sea region.

 The Salish Sea is the intricate network of coastal waterways that includes the southwestern portion of the Canadian province of British Columbia and the northwestern portion of the U.S. state of Washington.
 Its major bodies of water are the Strait of Georgia, the Strait of Juan de Fuca, and Puget Sound.